 I love adventure and intense cultural experiences, but I also crave peace and quiet.
 That’s why I go out of my way to visit places that soothe my mind, heart and soul.
 I prefer off-the-beaten-path destinations where I feel that I’m truly escaping from everyday life.
-Gili Meno — a small island off the coast of Lombok (map), Indonesia — was exactly that and thus, my ‘Velvet Escape.’
+Gili Meno — a small island off the coast of Lombok (map), Indonesia — was exactly that.
 As soon as I saw the glistening turquoise water and felt the soft white sand under my feet, a profound sense of relaxation washed over me; I knew I’d truly arrived in paradise.

 Serene immersion in Gili Meno